cpplain/launch-school-core-curriculum/rb101/lesson_2/notes.md

 ## Truthiness

-- Ability to express "true" or "false" in any language is important
+- Ability to express "true" or "false" in any language is important.
-- Helps build conditional logic and understand state of object or expression
+- Helps build conditional logic and understand state of object or expression.
-- **Boolean** is an object whose purpose is to express "true" or "false"
+- **Boolean** is an object whose purpose is to express "true" or "false".
-- Booleans are classes with associated methods
+- Booleans are classes with associated methods.

 ```ruby
 true.class # => TrueClass